Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 ## Project Structure

-This section describes how the files of a `csolution` based project should be organized to allow the scenarios described above.
+This section describes how the `csolution` based project files should be organized to allow the scenarios described above.
 This section gives also guidelines for a directory structure.

-Refer to [Directory Control](./YML-Input-Format.md#directory-control) for information about configuring this directories.
+Refer to [Directory Control](./YML-Input-Format.md#directory-control) for information about configuring these directories.

 ### Working Areas